 Mike Kokal, End of the Road podcaster, interviewed Darrell Fortae, owner of Everlast Software and teacher of Cybersecurity at LLCC's Capital City Training Center.
 The podcast segment was “Cyber Security Recommendations for Small Businesses” in which Darrell addressed phishing attacks, ransomware, and other cyber threats to small businesses.

-An LLCC faculty member was interviewed in this State Journal-Register video feature and article: “Experts: Network security requires 24-7 vigilance” which described global cyberattacks and how businesses and individuals can provide protections.
+An LLCC faculty member was interviewed for a State Journal-Register video feature and article: "Experts: Network security requires 24-7 vigilance" which described global cyberattacks and how businesses and individuals can provide protections.

 - American Association of Community Colleges (AACC)

 - National Cyberwatch Center